-The 22-23 school year was a year focused on changing the culture of RHS.
+The 23-24 school year was a year focused on changing the culture of RHS.
 Based on student surveys and staff surveys including the OHI (Organizational Health Index) large gains were made.
 One indication of growth can be seen in the increase in numbers of students are are getting involved in multiple student organizations.
 Our tennis, drill team, and cheer programs have all increased in size.
 Furthermore, attendance at campus events has greatly increased across the board.

-I believe the overall perception of RHS is starting toe change in a positive direction throughout the community in terms of culture and academic performance.
+The overall perception of RHS is starting to change in a positive direction throughout the community in terms of culture and academic performance.